The Essence of a Band is Friendship

 The winning band received a $50,000 Sony record deal.

-Jon’s older brother, Brendan, having left school at that stage, was ineligible for the competition, which was a shame as a bass guitar would have added to the depth of the band’s performance and, of course, underpinned the songs with a solid beat.
+Jon’s older brother, Brendan, having left school at that stage, was ineligible for the competition.
+That was a shame as a bass guitar would have added to the depth of the band’s performance and, of course, underpinned the songs with a solid beat.

 Nevertheless, the remaining members embraced the challenge and performed well which, considering they were only 14-15 years of age at the time, is particularly encouraging.

 Daniel and Josh have continued to explore their interest in music.
 Both play in Melbourne, from time to time.

 The opportunity to photograph members from the band Saida proved to be a fun experience.
 Best of all it allowed me to create images that these young folk will be able to look back at, with fondness, for years to come.

 And what a great way to remember their time together and the bond of friendship that united them at such an important time in their lives.